the-satyajeet/lot-workspace/README.md

 ## NATURE OF PROJECT:
 The project involves the development of a web-based platform using modern technologies and frameworks to facilitate communication and collaboration among LOT members.
 It requires expertise in web development, database management, and user interface design.

+## NOVELTY OF THIS PROJECT:

+The project introduces a centralized platform tailored specifically for LOT members to streamline their organizational activities.
+While similar platforms exist, this project will focus on the unique needs and dynamics of LOT, offering customized features and functionalities.

 ## TO run the development server:

 ```bash